narvalotech/jonathan.rico.live/content/blog/2024-04-24/index.md

 `"ATT channel not connected"`.
 Easy, you think, just grep for it in the code.
 Welp there are 4 exact matches.

-Fortunately you have recorded the whole interaction with `rr`...
+Fortunately, you have recorded the whole interaction with rr...

 ### Recording the bug